Prosecutors seeking Trump indictment on obstruction and Espionage Act charges

 Over the course of the last year, grand jurors have heard testimony from numerous associates of the ex-president, including nearly every employee of Mar-a-Lago, former administration officials who worked in Mr Trump’s post-presidential office and for his political operation, and former high-ranking administration officials such as his final White House chief of staff, Mark Meadows.

-Mr Meadows has already given evidence before the grand jury and is said to be cooperating with the investigation into his former boss.
-It is understood that the former North Carolina congressman will plead guilty to several federal charges as part of a deal for which he has already received limited immunity in exchange for his testimony.
+Mr Meadows has already given evidence before the grand jury and is said to be cooperating with the investigations into his former boss.
+It is understood that the former North Carolina congressman testified as part of a deal for which he has already received limited immunity in exchange for his testimony.

+A source who was briefed on the agreement claimed that the alleged agreement will involve the ex-chief of staff entering pleas of guilty to unspecified federal crimes but an attorney for Mr Meadows, George Terwilliger, denied that to The Independent.
+Mr Terwilliger said that the idea that his client would enter any guilty pleas was “complete bulls***” but did not address the matter of immunity in a brief telephone conversation with this reporter.

 It is not yet known whether the testimony or the charges in question relate to the documents probe, or a separate investigation into the January 6 attack on the Capitol.
 Both investigations are being overseen by a Department of Justice special prosecutor, Jack Smith.
 According to ABC News, Mr Meadows has given evidence in both the documents matter and the January 6 investigation.

 In the documents matter, prosecutors are also prepared to ask grand jurors to indict Mr Trump on charges that he obstructed justice during the year-long investigation and caused false statements to be made to investigators by persons working for him.

-Note: This article has been updated to include comment from Mr Meadows' attorney, George Terwilliger.